...

 Connection with the brand

-Various sources assure that digital channels like Instagram and TikTok are ideal for B2C brands, this is due to the type of content they allow to publish, which is much more “viral” and visually attractive (photos, mini-videos, trends, etc.).
-Celebrities have mainly found in these spaces the opportunity to increase their community and be able to collaborate with various brands successfully.
-However, we have had experiences of B2B brands that are beginning to explore TikTok to increase visibility.
+Various sources assure that digital channels like Instagram and TikTok are ideal for B2C brands due to their visually attractive and viral content.
+However, we have had experiences of B2B brands exploring TikTok to increase visibility.

 So… Can we say that the paid influencer marketing strategy is exclusive to the B2C sector and the organic one for B2B?
 No!
-The reality is that although there are some recurrences, strategies through influencers do not discriminate whether they are for B2C or B2B markets, what really matters is understanding what you want to communicate, and above all what you want to achieve.
+The reality is that, although trends exist, influencer strategies do not discriminate between B2C or B2B markets.
+What truly matters is understanding what you want to communicate and what you want to achieve.

 Why B2B micro-influencers are the ideal option to boost your brand